Mighty2423/team-03-musketeers/readme.md

-# Freak disaters
+# Freak disasters
-Freak disaters is a gamified disaster training that has been the purpose of giving people opportunities to see what would happen if they're in a real world disaster scenario.
+Freak disasters is a gamified disaster training that has been the purpose of giving people opportunities to see what would happen if they're in a real world disaster scenario.
 Such as hurricanes, tornadoes, earthquakes, floods, and wildfires.

 ## Table of Contents
 - [Overview](#overview)